Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/3.png)

-4. Average time per session for Group Sessions and Personal Sessions
+**4. Average time per session for Group Sessions and Personal Sessions**

 Relevancy - An estimate of how long to expect a group session to go on for as opposed to a personal session.